trickstercache/trickster/docs/alb.md

 ## Maintaining Healthy Pools With Automated Health Check Integrations

-Health Checks are configured on a per-Backend as described in the [Health documentation](./health.md).
+Health Checks are configured per-Backend as described in the [Health documentation](./health.md).
 Each Backend's health checker will notify all ALB pools of which it is a member when its health status changes, so long as it has been configured with a [health check interval](./health#example+health+check+configuration+for+use+in+alb) for automated checking.
 When an ALB is notified that the state of a pool member has changed, the ALB will reconstruct its list of healthy pool members before serving the next request.

 ## Health Check States